 The country's Foreign Minister Marco Rubio calls the process against Bolsonaro a "witch hunt".

-"Brazil's Supreme Court has unfairly sentenced former President Jair Bolsonaro to prison", Rubio writes on X and adds that the US will "react accordingly".
+"Brazil's highest court has unfairly sentenced former President Jair Bolsonaro to prison," Rubio writes on X and adds that the US will "react in a suitable manner".
 The American government has previously imposed 50 percent tariffs on Brazil, which President Trump directly linked to the trial against Bolsonaro.

-The Brazilian Foreign Ministry writes on X that "threats like the ones presented today by US Foreign Minister Marco Rubio will not intimidate our democracy".
+"Threats like the ones presented today by US Foreign Minister Marco Rubio will not intimidate our democracy," replies Brazil's Foreign Ministry on X.

 Jair Bolsonaro, born March 21, 1955, in São Paulo, is a Brazilian politician and former military man.